 Watch KAS Media Africa’s Video about Power Reporting 2014.
 Under the slogan “Be inspired.
 Improve your skills.
 Learn something new”, the conference was held for the 10th time at the University of the Witwatersrand in Johannesburg in November 2014.

-to the KAS Media Programme for sub-Saharan Africa!
-A free and independent media is crucial for democracy.
-So, we are committed in the region to a diverse media landscape, the monitoring role of journalism, as well as ethically-based political communication, with particular attention paid to digitalisation.
+to KAS Media Programme for Sub-Sahara Africa.
+A free and independent media is a crucial element of democracy.
+That is why we are committed to a diverse media landscape to guarantee the monitoring role of journalism, fair media laws and and skilled political communication, with a particular focus on digitalization.